rmpranto/Road_Accident-Dashboard_Excel/README.md

 🔑 Key insights :
-◼ Total Casualties that took place after the accident is 417883 ◼ Maximum Casualties happened by Car (333485), which is 79.8% of total Casualties and minimum by others 3424 ◼ Total Casualties that took place in the Year 2021 & 2022 is 222146 and 195737.
+◼ Total Casualties that took place after the accident is 417883 ◼ Maximum Casualties happened by Car (333485), which is 79.8% of total Casualties, and minimum by others 3424 ◼ Total Casualties that took place in the Year 2021 & 2022 is 222146 and 195737.
 ◼ Maximum Casualties happened in the month of November 2021 and Minimum in February 2021.
 ◼ Maximum Casualties happened in the month of November 2022 and Minimum in January 2022.